chilikasha/tinytools/docs/dev/proxyman.md

 ---
 title: Proxyman
+description: A native macOS debugger tool that allows developers to capture, inspect and manipulate HTTP(s) requests/responses.
 ---

 [**Proxyman**](https://proxyman.io/) is a native macOS debugger tool.
 It allows developers to capture, inspect and manipulate HTTP(s) requests/responses.
 Main features: